QuickBooks 2012 Document Management

 If you use the SmartVault Toolbar with QuickBooks and you plan to upgrade to QuickBooks 2012 right away, please contact SmartVault Support before you upgrade.
 The SmartVault Support team is happy to discuss your workflow with you and help you determine if your workflow will be impacted by any of the known issues.

-If you have already upgraded to QuickBooks 2012 and you encounter any issues using SmartVault with QuickBooks 2012 in addition the known issues already listed in this section, please email the Support Team or submit a Support Request.
+If you have already upgraded to QuickBooks 2012 and you encounter any issues using SmartVault with QuickBooks 2012 in addition the known issues already listed in this section, please email the Support Team.
 The SmartVault Support team will review your issue and work with you and the SmartVault development team as needed to address your issue.

 Migrating Attached Documents from QuickBooks to SmartVault